tarebyte/dotfiles/README.md

 ./script/setup
 ```

-Meant primarily for MacOS, but also works for works for [GitHub Codespaces](https://docs.github.com/en/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account#dotfiles) if that's your jam.
+Meant primarily for MacOS, but also works for [GitHub Codespaces](https://docs.github.com/en/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account#dotfiles) if that's your jam.

 ## Thanks to...